airbytehq/airbyte/airbyte-cdk/python/docs/concepts/http-streams.md

 ## Stream Availability

 The CDK defines an `AvailabilityStrategy` for a stream, which is used to perform the `check_availability` method.
-This method checks whether the stream is available before performing `read_records.`
+This method checks whether the stream is available before performing `read_records`.

 For HTTP streams, a default `HttpAvailabilityStrategy` is defined, which attempts to read the first record of the stream, and excepts a dictionary of known error codes and associated reasons, `reasons_for_unavailable_status_codes`.
 By default, this list contains only